PCPC testing ( (formerly CTFA)

 • PCPC M – 7 – A Rapid Method for Preservation Testing of Water-Miscible Personal Care Products

-PCPC M – 1 : Determination of the Microbial Content of Cosmetic Products
+PCPC M -1 – Determination of the Microbial Content of Cosmetic Products

 PCPC M -1 test helps to determine microbial content, including bacteria, fungi, yeast, and mold present in given cosmetic and personal care products.
 PCPC M -1 testing is employed for raw materials, bulk products, in-process materials, and finished products.

-PCPC M – 1 test method
+PCPC M -1 test method

 • When the same agar is used for bacterial and fungal assays, 1 mL of the dilution is dispensed into each of three Petri dishes and 0.1 mL into three additional Petri dishes.
 15 to 20 mL melted agar medium is added and kept at 44°-48°C, and then plates are rotated sufficiently to disperse the product.
 The agar is allowed to solidify, and the plates are inverted.
 One plate of each dilution is incubated as follows:

-• The number of colony forming units (CFU) per mL or g is the colony count multiplied by the appropriate dilution factor (10 or 100).
+• The number of colony-forming units (CFU) per mL or g is the colony count multiplied by the appropriate dilution factor (10 or 100).
 If the number of colonies appears to exceed 250 CFU, the plate may be sectioned for an estimated count.
 For plates where colonies are too numerous and unable to be clearly distinguished, the plate may be marked as “Too Numerous to Count” (TNTC).

-PCPC M-2 Examination for and Identification of Staphylococcus aureus, Escherichia coli, Pseudomonas aeruginosa, and Candida albicans.
+Morphologically suspect colonies can be further identified by the methods described in PCPC M-2 Examination for and Identification of Staphylococcus aureus, Escherichia coli, Pseudomonas aeruginosa, and Candida albicans

-PCPC M – 2 : Examination for Staphylococcus aureus, Escherichia coli and Pseudomonas aeruginosa
+PCPC M - 2 – Examination for Staphylococcus aureus, Escherichia coli and Pseudomonas aeruginosa

-The identification of other microorganisms including Burkholderia and Enterobacter species can come within the scope of PCPC M – 2.
-Presence of listed objectionable microorganisms in cosmetic and personal care products not only impact product integrity but also found to have harmful impact on customer health.
+PCPC M-2 provides general guidelines for the identification of Staphylococcus aureus, Escherichia coli, Pseudomonas aeruginosa, and Candida albicans, which have been isolated in PCPC M-1 testing.
+The identification of other microorganisms, including Burkholderia and Enterobacter species, can come within the scope of PCPC M – 2.
+The presence of listed objectionable microorganisms in cosmetic and personal care products not only impacts product integrity but is also found to have a harmful impact on customer health.

 PCPC M - 2 test method

-• For identification of Staphylococcus aureus – Vogel-Johnson Agar (VJA), Mannitol Salt Agar (MSA) or Baird Parker Agar (BPA) is used as a selective/ differential media.
+• For identification of Staphylococcus aureus – Vogel-Johnson Agar (VJA), Mannitol Salt Agar (MSA), or Baird Parker Agar (BPA) is used as a selective/ differential media.

 • For identification of Escherichia coli – Eosin Methylene Blue (EMB) or MacConkey Agar Plates (Mac) is used as a selective/ differential media.